 Your doctor will ask you about your symptoms.
-He or she may be able to see and feel the gland under your skin or in the floor of your mouth.
+Your doctor may be able to see and feel the gland under your skin or in the floor of your mouth.
 You may get an imaging test, such as a CT scan or ultrasound.
 This will help your doctor know if you have a stone and not some other problem.

 Most stones come out into the mouth on their own.
 While the stone is in the gland, your doctor may have you take medicine for pain.
 There are also some things you can do at home to help move the stone.
 If the stone in your gland hasn't come out within a few weeks, your doctor will discuss treatment options with you.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Go to https://www.healthwise.net/patientEd

 Enter E983 in the search box to learn more about "Salivary Gland Stone: Care Instructions".

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Donald R. Mintz MD - Otolaryngology